Climate Corps Projects

 Land Reclamation After Hypothetical Managed Retreat at Groton Long Point

-The Climate Corps worked in the town of Groton, CT to analyze the impacts of sea level rise and storm surge in the Groton Long Point area.
+As part of research on managed retreat, a climate corps student analyzed the impacts of sea level rise and storm surge in the Groton Long Point area.
 In this hypothetical scenario, four typical zones are identified to implement living shoreline technology to maintain coastline integrity, prevent erosion, and encourage biodiversity.
 The specific strategies involve dune construction, marshes and rock sills, coir logs, dune vegetation and recommendations of appropriate plants and long-term maintenance.

 Resilient Coast in Chalker Beach

 The Climate Corps worked with the Chalker Beach Association (Old Saybrook, CT) to analyze the impacts of climate change and coastal floods, and propose potential solutions.
 The plan recommends the transition of traditional roads and sidewalks to more pervious pavement to help stormwater infiltration and incorporating rain gardens and green roofs to retain water and cool temperature and further reduce electricity consumption.
 Education of residents on various options to flood-proof their homes is included.